 Saucony Women’s Athletic Hiking Socks

 They’re an Amazon best seller for women’s athletic socks, so will benefit your wardrobe on non-trekking days too, with one review sharing “I bought these for a hiking trip because of the tab at the back.
-They do not slip down your foot at all and are very soft and have great cushion.
+They do not slip down your foot at all are very soft and have great cushion.
 Very happy with them while hiking 7+ miles a day and still continue to wear them often.”

 Farm to Feet Lightweight Wool Socks